radi0sus/xyz2tab/README.md

 - `-px : N11` considers all atoms from the first atom in the xyz-file to N11.
 - `-px N11 : ` considers all atoms from N11 to the last atom in the xyz-file.
 - `-px C0 N11 : ` considers atom C0 and all atoms from N11 to the last atom in the xyz-file.
-- `-px C0 : C4 N11 : `considers atom from C0 to C4 and all atoms from N11 to the last atom in the xyz-file.
+- `-px C0 : C4 N11 : ` considers all atoms from C0 to C4 and all atoms from N11 to the last atom in the xyz-file.

 ## Known Issues
 - The script makes extensive use of Unicode characters, which can cause problems with output or conversion.